 The most common question we receive from individuals prior to purchasing is - how many times a day should I be using my elbow wraps and when should I be using them?
 While treatment plans will differ for each individual and their specific injury, there are general guidelines that should be adhered to.

 The Elbow T•Shellz Wrap® would then be used:

 Your body can heal itself and it's the blood in your body that makes it all happen.
 Your blood is how everything that's good inside of you is transported directly to your injured elbow tissue.
-Your blood carries oxygen, nutrients, water and antibodies right to the source of your injury and pain.
+Your blood carries oxygen, nutrients and water right to the source of your injury and pain.
 Bringing proper blood flow to your injured elbow is essential for healing.